Home

 First of all, every massage therapist/day spa/holistic center is also promoting their Massage Gift Certificates.

 You have even more competition during those times of the year.
-And not just them - almost every business on the planet, it seems, is offering some form of gift certificates or gift cards during those times.
+And not just them - almost every business on the planet, it seems, is offering some form of massage gift certificates or gift cards during those times.

-Now, you also should be promoting yourself during these times of year, of course, but there is a goldmine of clients that you can easily and quickly generate from holidays that are usually ignored by other massage therapists and day spas.
+Now, you also should be promoting yourself during these times of year, of course, but there is a goldmine of clients that you can easily and quickly generate from holidays that are usually ignored by other Las Vegas massage therapists and day spas.

-Now, take a close look at St Patricks Day.
+Now, take a close look at St. Patrick's Day.
 How do most people celebrate this holiday?
 By drinking - sometimes to excess.
 What do people experience if they drink too much?
 Hangovers - nausea, headache, dehydration.

 I'm sure you have it written somewhere in your marketing material.
 But let me ask you this: Are you getting enough clients that way?
 Are people really making appointments with you because they read in your brochure that, "...massage flushes out toxins..."?
 I'm guessing probably not.